jaclyn-taroni/2025-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 Because you will need to alter the text in some of the code blocks below (e.g., replace `<YOUR USERNAME>` and `<YOUR SAMPLE>`), **you may find it helpful to use a text editor to copy the commands below, edit them to reflect your sample and filenames, and then copy and paste the updated command into the command line.**

-You can use TextEdit on a Mac, Notepad on Windows, and [Sublime](https://www.sublimetext.com/) or [Atom](https://atom.io/) can be downloaded and used on multiple platforms.
+You can use TextEdit on a Mac, Notepad on Windows, and [Sublime](https://www.sublimetext.com/) or [Visual Studio Code](https://code.visualstudio.com/) can be downloaded and used on multiple platforms.

 ## Setting up